 We spoke of SABRE above, and we know that airlines recognize the value of maintenance.
 Commercial aircraft are inspected at least once every two days.
 Engines, hydraulics, environmental, and electrical systems all have additional maintenance schedules.
 A "heavy" maintenance inspection occurs once every few years.
 This process maintains the aircraft's service life over decades.

-The most amazing story of the power of maintenance shows that even stuctures made of grass can last indefinitely.
+An amazing story of the power of maintenance shows that even stuctures made of grass can last indefinitely.
 Inca rope bridges were simple suspension bridges constructed by the Inca Empire.
 The bridges were an integral part of the Inca road system were constructed using ichu grass.
-The grass deteriorated rapidly.
 The bridge's strength and reliability came from the fact that each cable was replaced every June.

 Even though they were made of grass, these bridges were maintained with such regularity and attention they lasted centuries